getlantern/lantern/SPECS.md

                     <tr><td><strong>mock</strong><br><em>boolean</em></td>
                       <td>Whether running against mock backend</td></tr>
                   </table><br><br>
-                  <em>Frontend will display an "unexpected state" error if
+                  <strong><small> * UI will display an 'unexpected state' error
-                  its required http api version differs from the one published by the backend (either major or minor).</em>
+                  and block all user interaction besides reporting the error, resetting, and restarting if its required http api major or minor version differs from the one published by the backend, as prescribed by semantic versioning.</small></strong>
                 </td></tr>
             </table>
           </td>